Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 Types of cervical cancer

-- Squamous cell carcinoma – The most common type of cervical cancer, accounting for 7 out of 10 cases.
+- Squamous cell carcinoma – The most common type of cervical cancer, accounting for 7 out of 10 cases (70%)

 - Smoking and passive smoking – chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.

 - Having a weakened immune system – the immune system helps rid the body of HPV.
-Women with a weakened immune system are at increased risk of developing cervical cancer.
-This includes women with the human deficiency virus (HIV) and women who take medicines that lower their immunity.
-Ask you doctor if this applies to you.
+Women with a weakened immune system have an increased risk of developing cervical cancer and will need to have more frequent cervical screening tests.
+This includes women with the human immunodeficiency virus (HIV) and women who take medicines that lower their immunity.
+Ask your doctor if this applies to you and how often you should have a screening test.

-- Exposure to Diethylstilboestrol (DES) – this is a synthetic form of the female hormone oestrogen.
+- Exposure to diethylstilboestrol (DES) – this is a manufactured form of the female hormone oestrogen.
 DES was prescribed to pregnant women from the 1940’s to the early 1970’s to prevent miscarriage.
-Studies have show that the daughters of women who took DES have a small but increased risk of developing a rare type of cervical adenocarcinoma.
+Studies have shown that women exposed to DES because their mother took it when pregnant have a small but increased risk of developing a clear cell adenocarcinoma, a rare type of cervical cancer.

 In the early stages, cervical cancer usually has no symptoms.
 The only way to know if there are abnormal cells in the cervix, which may develop into cervical cancer, is to have a cervical screening test.